When our hormones are helter-skelter, it can frustratingly present itself in the skin.

 Androgens are a group of three hormones, known as testosterone, DHEA and androstenedione.

-Also known as DHEA, it is the principle androgen steroid hormone, found in both men and women.
+Also known as DHEA, it is the principal androgen steroid hormone, found in both men and women.

-This are the most potent types of hormones, that are naturally occurring androgens, they are the main hormone responsible for male characteristics.
+This is the most potent type of hormones, that are naturally occurring androgens, they are the main hormone responsible for male characteristics.

 Testosterone is usually addressed through hormonal treatment.

 This is due to the fact that it works to stimulate sebaceous oil gland activity, creating an oily skin that is easily susceptible to breakouts.

 Although testosterone is often thought of as a male hormone, women also require it in small amounts.